isomerpages/imh-smhc/_speakers-bio/Panel Discussion Speakers/Ms Rebecca Loh.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/SMHC 2025 Speakers/Panel_Discussion___Ms_Rebecca_Loh.png">
 </div>
 <p>Rebecca Loh is a member of CAL’s Circles of Resilience support group programme
-which helps her manage an eating disorder.</p>
+which helps her manage an eating disorder.
-<p>In secondary school, Rebecca’s relationship with food took a drastic turn,
+<br>In secondary school, Rebecca’s relationship with food took a drastic turn,
 when she started picking at her food and counting calories.
 Exercising excessively, she found herself getting cold easily, slower, less agile and more easily tired.
 Unable to cope with the impending examinations,